 This is the fourth of my recipes created for the Suma Wholefoods Cooperative.
 For each of these recipes I choose a selection of ingredients from the extensive range of organic, ethically sourced products from Suma Wholefoods, which Suma provide to me free of charge, and I then create a recipe using those ingredients.

 There is no processed sugar in this dish, the overall balance being achieved by the natural sweetness of dates enhanced with a little natural organic maple syrup.

-For a vegan version, substitute 75 g of melted extra virgin coconut oil for the butter in the pastry, and add a little water instead of the egg to make the dough pliable (but do not refrigerate as the coconut oil will set, making it very difficult to roll the pastry) Similarly, substitute an equivalent weight of coconut oil for the butter in making the caramel for the filling.
+For a vegan version, substitute 75 g of melted extra virgin coconut oil for the butter in the pastry, and egg replacer instead of the egg (but do not refrigerate as the coconut oil will set, making it very difficult to roll the pastry) Similarly, substitute an equivalent weight of coconut oil for the butter in making the caramel for the filling.

 Pumpkin seed, cranberry and nut tartlets

 75 g organic butter, cut into small cubes (use 75 g melted coconut butter for vegan version)

 1 free range organic egg or equivalent egg replacer